sparkflows/sparkflows-docs/docs/rest-api-reference/processor.rst

      - Value

    * - engine
-     - The canonical identifier for Getting Processor List by engine.
+     - The canonical identifier for Getting Processors List by engine.
 This field is required.
      - scala, pyspark or empty-field

-An example response for Getting Processor List by Engine for "scala":
+An example response for Getting Processors List by Engine for "scala":

 ::